fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7e.md

 Instead of directly using the WebSocket API it is advisable to use the [Socket.io](https://socket.io/)-library, which provides various <i>fallback</i>-options in case the browser does not have the full support for WebSockets.

-In [part 8](/em/part8) our topic is GraphQL that provices a nice mechanism for notifying clients when there are changes in the backend data.
+In [part 8](/em/part8) our topic is GraphQL that provides a nice mechanism for notifying clients when there are changes in the backend data.

 ### Virtual DOM